veniamin-ilmer/math/bijective_economy.md

 Let zero equal to the maximum number available for the current register.

-So for example, if storing numbers in a 4 bit register, here is how the number would be translated:
+So for example, if storing an unsigned integer in a 4 bit register, here is how the number would be translated:

 Electrical Up / Down Bits | Bijective 2 | Decimal Translation
 ---: | ---: | ---: